Hugh M. Blumenfeld, M.D., Ph.D.Assistant Professor, Family Medicine

-I started med school in 2003 when I was 44 years old.
-At that point I'd been an English Professor and had spent a decade as a singer-songwriter, touring internationally and recording CDs.
-I have tried to incorporate my belief that medicine is both an art and a science into both my teaching and my clinical practice.
-I love family medicine because it takes an inherently holistic approach to patients and their families, stresses patient autonomy and self-care as the foundations of longterm health, and finds beauty in all stages of the human experience, from birth up to and including death.
-Being a physician is never having to say "There's nothing more we can do."
+Before becoming a physician, I'd already been an English Professor and then a touring folk musician.
+I love family medicine because it embraces the art of medicine as much as the science.
+It takes an inherently holistic approach to patients and their families, stresses patient autonomy and self-care as the foundations of longterm health, and finds beauty in all stages of the human experience, from birth up to and including death.
+Being a family doctor is never having to say "There's nothing more we can do" to a patient or to those they love.

 |B.S.||Massachusetts Institute of Technology||Biology, Humanities|